ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/1-Installing-EmrEtlRunner.md

 The `:bad:` entries will store any raw Snowplow log lines which did not pass the enrichment or JSON validation, along with their validation errors.
 The `:errors:` entries will contain any raw Snowplow log lines which caused an unexpected error, but only if you set continue_on_unexpected_error to true (see below).

-**Important 1:** there is a bug in Hive on Amazon EMR where Hive dies if you attempt to read or write data to the root of an S3 bucket. **Therefore always specify a sub-folder (e.g. `/events/`) for the `processing` and all three `out` bucket variables.**
+**Important 1:** there is a bug in Hive on Amazon EMR where Hive dies if you attempt to read or write data to the root of an S3 bucket. **Therefore always specify a sub-folder (e.g. `/events/`) for the `:raw:processing`, `:enriched:good` and `:shredded:good` locations.**

-**Important 2:** do not put your Processing Path inside your In Path, or your Out Path inside your Processing Path, or you will create circular references which EmrEtlRunner cannot resolve when moving files.
+**Important 2:** do not put your `:raw:processing` inside your `:raw:in` bucket, or your `:enriched:good` inside your `:raw:processing`, or you will create circular references which EmrEtlRunner cannot resolve when moving files.

-**Important 3:** if you are using the **Clojure collector**, the path to your `in` bucket will be of the format:
+**Important 3:** if you are using the **Clojure collector**, the path to your `:raw:in` path will be of the format:

 	s3://elasticbeanstalk-{{REGION NAME}}-{{UUID}}/resources/environments/logs/publish/{{SECURITY GROUP IDENTIFIER}}

 Replace all of these `{{x}}` variables with the appropriate ones for your environment (which you should have written down in the [Enable logging to S3](Enable-logging-to-S3) stage of the Clojure Collector setup).

-Also - Clojure collector uses should be sure not include an `{{INSTANCE IDENTIFIER}}` at the end of your path.
+Also - Clojure Collector usees should be sure not include an `{{INSTANCE IDENTIFIER}}` at the end of your path.
 This is because your Clojure Collector may end up logging into multiple `{{INSTANCE IDENTIFIER}}` folders.
 (If e.g. Elastic Beanstalk spins up more instances to run the Clojure collector, to cope with a spike in traffic.)
 By specifying your In Bucket only to the level of the Security Group identifier, you make sure that Snowplow can process all logs from all instances.
 (Because the EmrEtlRunner will process all logs in all subfolders.)

-**Important 4:** if you are loading Snowplow data into Redshift, you need to make sure that the bucket specified in `:out:` is located in a region where Amazon has launched Redshift.
-That is because currently Redshift is only available in some Regions, and Amazon only supports bulk loading of data from S3 into Redshift from within the same region.

 **Example bucket settings**